Helen Reddy, Still Every ’Woman,’ Comes to Ptown

-BeBe: You mentioned you book "The Woman I Am" which is a wonderful autobiography.
-In the book, you speak about your arrival to the United States on, what we would call, a hope and a prayer with little money in your pocket (and a three-year old) trying to start a singing career.
+BeBe: You mentioned you book "The Woman I Am", which is a wonderful autobiography, how you came to the United States on, what we would call, a hope and a prayer.
+You had little money in your pocket (and a three-year old) with hopes of starting a singing career.
 It’s quite the rags to riches story that we Americans love and would go see in a movie theater.
 Has there been any discussions around turning your book into a film?
 We love a story of triumph over adversity.

 Helen Reddy: We actually have been looking into that.
 My son (Jordan Wald) is rather keen to do that.
 He’s a writer.
 We’ve been talking about maybe a movie of the week or something like that.
 I would be very interested to see who plays me.